anirudhsuresh/Anirudh-Suresh-Ramchandran/README.md

 * Modified the popular sliding block game ‘2048’ to hinder the player from using already known strategies for winning the game, thus making it harder and 'evil.
 * Implemented an intelligent Q learning agent with a 5-layer end-to-end, Deep learning-based neural network to learn game control policies, which enabled the agent to get scores of ‘512.’
+* *Languages and Packages used* :Python CNN, Open AI Gym

 <p align="center">
 <img src="https://user-images.githubusercontent.com/56661161/112734369-97895b00-8f02-11eb-9dcb-1bc535f29038.png" width="450" height="350">